 Well, in 1976, an Italian archaeologist named Paolo Mathiae discovered a vast collection of tablets in Tell Mardikh (known as Ebla in ancient times, hence their name) in Aleppo, Syria.
 The tablets are dated as far back as 2400 BC and are all inscribed with cuneiform symbols.
 These tablets have been classified as historical records for they contain information on the lifestyle, commerce, vocabulary, geography, and religions of the people who lived near Canaan (a region that later became part of ancient Israel) immediately before the time of Abraham, Isaac, and Jacob.
 The tablets also make mention of the names of biblical cities such as Sodom, Gomorrah, Zoar, Admah, etc. ²

 Therefore, since the tablets, which today make up a rich archive of 20,000 tablets, ³ serve as historical writings that confirm the use of cultural technologies way before 8th century BC and appear to support the existence of biblical cities, they further contribute to the reliability of the Old Testament.

 The New Testament

-The information in the aforementioned work corroborates the New Testament accounts that Jesus was a real person and that he was referred to as Christ, a Greek word meaning Messiah.
+The information in the aforementioned work corroborates the New Testament accounts that Jesus was a real person and that he was referred to as Christ, a Hebrew word meaning Messiah.

 Pliny the Younger